Dresden-Klotzsche–Dresden Airport railway: History

 Since its opening, the line has been operated as line S2 of the Dresden S-Bahn.
 Trains run every 30-minute intervals towards Dresden Hauptbahnhof and on weekdays continue to Heidenau and Pirna.

 Development options

 Under the Dresden land-use plan that has been in force since the end of 1996, routes for both a connecting curve to the north of Dresden-Klotzsche station and an extension of the line towards Dresden Industriegelände railway station to the southwest of the airport are reserved.
 If these plans are implemented, it would be possible, for example, for trains to continue to east Saxony without reversing at the airport.

-The zoning plan, also provided an option for the establishment of an additional station on the existing line near Königsbrücker Landstraße to enable interchange.
+The zoning plan includes an option for an additional station on the existing line near Königsbrücker Landstraße to enable interchange.
 This would allow connections to Dresden tram line 7 at the Industriepark Klotzsche stop and urban and regional bus services.

 However, there are no concrete plans to implement these ideas.